DoctorMcKay/raw.js/README.md

 - `callback` - Required.
 	- `err` - A string explaining the error that occurred, or `null` if success
 	- `response` - An object containing response data

+## logout()

+Deletes the current bearer and refresh tokens (if applicable) and cancels any pending bearer token refresh timers.
+You should call this before you call `auth` for a second time.

 ## approve(thing, callback)